 sumreceived for an event key.

-- Event duration: When calculated, shows duration of event, usually in seconds
+- Event duration: When calculated, shows the duration of an event, usually in seconds

 countrysegmentations for an